YuvDwi/WATcourse/README.md

 # WATCourse

-*Smart, data-driven course recommendations for Waterloo students*
+Building smart, data-driven course recommendations for Waterloo students.

 WATCourse is an open-source recommendation engine that actually helps you pick your next courses instead of leaving you lost in UWFlow rabbit holes or asking random group chats.
 It reads your transcript, builds a profile of your academic strengths and weaknesses, and then layers in real UWFlow reviews to recommend courses that fit **you**.
 MIT Licensed, so you can hack on it too.